 India has 12 major ports which handle approximately 61 per cent of the country's total cargo traffic.

-New Delhi: The country's 12 major ports saw cargo traffic go up by 3.26 per cent to 273.96 million tonnes (MT) in April-August of the ongoing fiscal, according to data from ports' body IPA.
+ew Delhi: The country's 12 major ports saw their cargo traffic go up by 4.13 per cent to 221.95 million tonnes (MT) in April-July period of the ongoing fiscal, riding on the back of surge in demand, according to data from ports' body IPA.

-The ports, under the administrative control of the Centre, handled 265.30 MT cargo in the same period last fiscal.
-Increased demand from sectors like iron ore, petroleum oil and lubricants (POL) and containers led to higher movement of cargo during the last five months, according to the Indian Ports Association (IPA).
+These top ports, under the administrative control of the Centre, had handled 213.15 MT cargo in the April-July period of the last fiscal.
+Increased demand from sectors like iron ore, petroleum oil and lubricants (POL) and containers led to higher movement of cargo during the last four months, according to the Indian Ports Association (IPA).

 India has 12 major ports, namely Kandla, Mumbai, JNPT, Mormugao, New Mangalore, Cochin, Chennai, Ennore, V O Chidambaranar, Visakhapatnam, Paradip and Kolkata (including Haldia), which handle approximately 61 per cent of the country's total cargo traffic.